The dangers of vegan beauty products may surprise some….but you need to know this!

 How To Take Action

 So, what’s an animal-loving beauty addict to do about the hidden dangers behind popular vegan beauty products?

 In short, vegan certified products are a great idea for animals, but don’t assume they’re not going to harm your health.
 Instead, look for Leaping Bunny AND organic certifications, like the Soil Association or USDA Organic on the label.
 Download an app like Think Dirty or check the Environmental Working Group to see if an ingredient you don’t recognise on a label is safe or not.

-There are some non-toxic vegan labels we love, which you can see here.
+There are some non-toxic vegan labels we love, below.

 But above all, never assume ‘vegan friendly’ is synonymous with ‘clean beauty’.

 A Few Clean Vegan Beauty Products To Try

 This new player in the natural vegan beauty scene relies on cannabis sativa seed oil (from hemp) and potent plant actives to deliver results to your skin.
 Free of THC and CBD oils, High Beauty offers a range of products, including peeling masks, eye gels, facial cleansers and more, all of which are 100% toxin-free and perfect for all skin types.